Terms and Conditions

 - The service is non-refundable in the event of an error on the part on the applicant.
 Please ensure that the correct documentation is supplied.

-- UK NARIC will not refund fees in the event that in the process of assessment UK NARIC deems information received to be offensive or inappropriate or in its absolute discretion it believes to be inaccurate, untrue or a forgery.
+- The Assistance Centre will not refund fees in the event that in the process of assessment the Assistance Centre deems information received to be offensive or

-- For Payments via the Internet, provided no documentation has been forwarded to UK NARIC refunds may be granted if requested within 7 days of payment.
-Please note an administration charge will apply in all cases.
+- For payments via the Internet, provided no documentation has been forwarded to the Assistance Centre refunds may be granted if requested within

 - A fee of £25 is charged for the provision of a replacement Certificate of Experience.